UdaraChamidu/Parkinson-s-Disease-Predict/README.md

 # Parkinson's Disease Classification Model

-This repository contains a machine learning model for classifying Parkinson's Disease using the **K-Nearest Neighbors (KNN) algorithm**.
+This repository contains a machine learning models for classifying Parkinson's Disease using the **K-Nearest Neighbors (KNN), Decision Tree Algorithm and Support Vector Machine algorithm**.

 ## 📌 Project Overview
 Parkinson’s disease is a neurodegenerative disorder affecting movement.
 Early diagnosis is crucial for managing the disease effectively.
-This project applies **KNN** to classify patients based on biomedical voice measurements.
+This project applies some regression algorithms to classify patients based on biomedical voice measurements.

 ## 📊 Dataset
 - The dataset is stored in `data.csv`.